libsndfile/libsamplerate/docs/quality.md

 process.

-The above measurement techniques are built into a test program which is delivered with the Secret Rabbit Code source code distibution.
+The above measurement techniques are built into a test program which is delivered with the Secret Rabbit Code source code distribution.
 This program is able to test the first four of the above converters.

 ## SoX